 • anti-inflammatory drugs ( , );

-• dental gels that accelerate healing ( , ).
+• dental gels, accelerating healing ( , ).

-When white spots are found in the child's mouth, gels and ointments are prescribed that relieve inflammation and pain, for example, Cholisal or Bonafton, as well as drugs to strengthen immunity, most often based on interferon.
+If white spots are detected in the child’s mouth, gels and ointments are prescribed to relieve inflammation and pain, for example, Cholisal or Bonafton, as well as drugs to strengthen the immune system, most often based on interferon.

-It is recommended for babies to wipe the gums, lips and inner surface of the cheeks with a decoction of chamomile or soda solution with a cotton swab or a piece of gauze, and for older children, rinse their mouth with a decoction of string, sage or plantain.
+Infants are recommended to wipe their gums, lips and inner surface of the cheeks with a decoction of chamomile or soda solution by using cotton swab or a piece of gauze, and for older children, rinse their mouths with a decoction of string, sage or plantain.

-In addition, if the baby showed signs of candidal stomatitis, that is, the mother must also undergo antifungal treatment, since the infection can be easily transmitted during breastfeeding.
+In addition, if the baby showed signs of candidal stomatitis, that is, antifungal treatment The mother must also undergo treatment, since the infection can easily be transmitted by breastfeeding.

-At the same time, it is important to understand that without timely treatment, the consequences of white spots that appear in the mouth can be quite serious, because in their place erosions are most often formed, making the damaged mucosa even more vulnerable to various infections.
+At the same time, it is important to understand that without timely treatment the consequences of white spots appearing in the mouth can be quite serious, because in their place erosions most often form, making the damaged mucous membrane even more vulnerable to various kinds of infections.

 And, of course, preventive measures that can reduce the risk of such a problem to a minimum are of great importance in this regard.
-We are talking about carefully observing everything related to the oral cavity (, etc.), a balanced diet, thanks to which the body will be reliably protected from vitamin deficiency, strengthening immunity and giving up bad habits that undermine human health every day.
+We are talking about careful compliance with everything related to the oral cavity (, etc.), a balanced diet, thanks to which the body will be reliably protected from vitamin deficiency, strengthening the immune system and avoiding bad habits, which undermine human health every day.

-Any rash that appears on the oral mucosa is always an alarming symptom that requires immediate medical advice and treatment.
+Any rash that appears on the oral mucosa is always an alarming symptom that requires immediate medical consultation and treatment.

-In this case, white spots and dots, single or grouped, deserve special attention, which can be located on any mucous membranes located in the mouth - on the gums, tongue, palate or the inner surface of the cheeks.
+In this case, white spots and dots, single or group, deserve special attention, which can be located on any mucous membranes located in the mouth - on the gums, tongue, palate or inner surface of the cheeks.

-Their appearance signals unhealthy processes occurring in the body, often accompanied by a number of unpleasant sensations that cause significant discomfort to a person, making it difficult to eat, drink, talk, and even just smile.
+Their appearance signals unhealthy processes occurring in the body, often accompanied by a number of unpleasant sensations that cause significant discomfort to a person, preventing them from eating, drinking, talking, and even just smiling.

 What kind of diseases can be associated with the formation of such spots on the mucous membrane in the mouth, what should be done to solve this problem?